-On March 16, the vast majority of osteopathic fourth-year medical students will learn if they matched into residency.
-Four days after that, they’ll learn where they matched.
+In March, the vast majority of osteopathic fourth-year medical students will learn if they matched into residency.
+A few days later, they’ll learn where they matched.
 The weeks leading up to Match Week are often highly stressful, as students anxiously wait to learn where their training will continue and also consider the possibility of not matching.

-Students who don’t match on March 16th will no doubt feel disappointed.
-But while watching your peers celebrate before you can certainly be unsettling, not matching is not the end of your career.
-Right after the Match, there are ample residency placement opportunities, like the NRMP’s Supplemental Offer and Acceptance Program (SOAP) and the AOA Post-Match.
+Students who don’t match on March Day will no doubt feel disappointed.
+Hearing about your peers’ matches when you’re unsure what’s next for you can certainly be unsettling.
+But not matching is not the end of your career.
+Right after the Match, there are ample residency placement opportunities through the NRMP’s Supplemental Offer and Acceptance Program (SOAP).

-Last year, 98.48% of spring 2019 DO graduates were placed into accredited GME programs, according to AACOM.
+Earlier this year, 99% of spring 2021 DO graduates seeking GME were placed into accredited GME programs, according to AACOM.

 The first steps to executing a contingency plan for not matching start well before Match Day, says Kim Peck, the director of academic and career development at Michigan State University College of Osteopathic Medicine.
-Melva Landrum, the assistant director of advising and career development at University of North Texas Health Science Center/Texas College of Osteopathic Medicine, agrees.
+Melva Landrum, the director of the office of medical student success at University of North Texas Health Science Center/Texas College of Osteopathic Medicine, agrees.

 Steps to take beforehand